Zilliqa/Zilliqa/README.md

 2. Run the local testnet script
 `./test/Node/test_node_simple.sh`

-3. Logs of each node can be found at code/local_run
+3. Logs of each node can be found at `code/local_run`

-4. To terminate zilliqa,
+4. To terminate Zilliqa,
 `pkill zilliqa`

 ## Running a Zilliqa Node on the public testnet
 Coming soon...

 ## For further enquiries
-If you have issues running a node, do join our Zilliqa channel and ask us questions there!
-Our Slack invite link is https://invite.zilliqa.com/.
-You can also submit your issue at our github repository https://github.com/Zilliqa/zilliqa/issues
+If you have issues running a node, please feel free to join our [Slack](https://invite.zilliqa.com/) or [Telegram](https://t.me/zilliqachat) and ask questions.
+You can also submit your issue at our [Github repository](https://github.com/Zilliqa/zilliqa/issues)

 ## Licence
-You can view our licence at https://github.com/Zilliqa/zilliqa/blob/master/LICENSE
+You can view our [licence here](https://github.com/Zilliqa/zilliqa/blob/master/LICENSE).